-(0) (4).
+(4).
 Indicator Title Percentage of supplier's valid invoices paid within 30 days.
-Definition The number of valid invoices paid within 30 days of receipt by the institution against the Deminion total number of invoices received by the institution.
-Source of data BAS, Invoice Register and Instruction Note 34 Reports Method of calculation / Number of valid invoices paid within 30 days of receipt by the institution over the total Assessment number of valid invoices received by the institution 100 Means of verification Report which shows the total number of valid invoices paid in that period under review.
-All relevant stakeholders will submit the invoices and supporting documentation on A time.
-Assumptions All queries raised by the Office of the CFO are resolved within 30 days by the relevant stakeholders.
-Disaggregation of beneficiaries (where Not Applicable. applicable) Spatial Transformation Not Applicable. (where applicable) Пот дригавле.
-Calculation type Non-accumulative.
-Reporting Cycle Quarterly Desired performance Payment of all valid invoices within 30 days of receipt.
-To report to National Treasury Desired performance monthly, facilitate expenditure monitoring.
+Definition The number of valid invoices paid within 30 days of receipt by the institution against the total number of invoices received by the institution.
+Source of data BAS, Invoice Register and Instruction Note 34 Reports Method of calculation / Assessment Number of valid invoices paid within 30 days of receipt by the institution over the total number of valid invoices received by the institution 100 Means of verification Report which shows the total number of invoices paid in that period under review, total number of invoices paid after 30 days and percentage of invoices paid within 30 days.
+Assumptions All relevant stakeholders will submit the invoices and supporting documentation on time.
+All queries raised by the Office of the CFO are resolved within 30 days by the relevant stakeholders.
+Disaggregation of beneficiaries (where applicable) Not Applicable Spatial Transformation (where applicable) Not Applicable Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance Payment of all valid invoices within 30 days of receipt.
+To report to National Treasury monthly, facilitate expenditure monitoring.
 Indicator responsibility Director: Financial & Management Accounting

 (5).
-Indicator Title Number of reports on Government procurement spending in Women, Youth, Persons with disabilities and Military Veterans produced.
-Definition Report on goods and services procured from business entities that are owned by women, youth, persons with disabilities or Military Veterans.
-Source of data Purchase orders issued - (Central Suppliers Data of company provided or supplied the department) Method of calculation / Number of report on the amount of the Purchase order issued to business entities that Assessment are owned by women, youth, persons with disabilities and military Veterans.
-Means of verification Report on the amount on the Purchase Orders issued, with reference to percentage means of verification spending on women, youth, persons with disabilities and military Veterans.
-Business entities that are owned by women, youth, persons with disabilities or military veterans are available to provide goods or services that are procured by the Accumptions Department.
-Assumptions The procurement from business entities that are owned by women, youth or persons with disabilities or military veterans is done in compliant to the applicable public sector SCM prescripts.
+Indicator Title Number of report on Government procurement spending in Women, Youth, Disabled and Military Veterans produced.
+Definition Goods and services procured from business entities that are owned by women, youth, disabled or Military Veterans.
+Source of data Purchase order issued Method of calculation / Assessment Percentage of purchase order issued to business entities that are owned by women, youth or people with disabilities against the total procurement spend.
+Means of verification Report on the amount on the Purchase Order issued.
+Assumptions 1.Business entities that are owned by women, youth, disabled or military veterans are available to provide goods or services that are procured by the Department.
+2.The procurement from business entities that are owned by women, youth or disabled or military veterans is done in compliant to the applicable public sector SCM prescripts.
+Disaggregation of beneficiaries (where applicable) Women Youth Disabled People Military Veterans Spatial Transformation (where applicable) Not applicable Calculation Type Accumulative Reporting Cycle Quarterly Desired performance Procurement of Goods and Services in line with B-BBEE objectives.

-Disaggregation of

-beneficiaries (where Women, Youth, Persons with disabilities, Military Veterans.

-applicable)

-Spatial Transformation Not applicable.

-(where applicable) Not applicable.

-Calculation Type Accumulative.

-Reporting Cycle Quarterly

-Desired performance Procurement of Goods and Services in line with B-BBEE objectives.

 Indicator responsibility Director: SCM, Asset Management and Loss Control